 - 3 cups shredded Queso Quesillo Rallado

-- In a large frying pan, cook pepper strips, green onions, ground beef and chorizo over medium heat.
+- In a large frying pan, cook pepper strips, green onions, ground beef, and chorizo over medium heat.
 Stir frequently.
-Use spoon to break up meat and chop peppers into small pieces.
+Use a spoon to break up the meat and chop peppers into small pieces.
 Cook until meat is thoroughly browned.

 - Add raisins.
 Stir to thoroughly combine.
 Turn off heat.
-Remove from stove top and set aside.
+Remove from the stovetop and set aside.